groupdocs-watermark/GroupDocs.Watermark-Products/content/watermark/java/clear/excel.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Clear Excel documents of text watermarks using Java"
+    title: "Clear Excel documents of watermarks using Java"
     content: |
-      [GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/) makes it easy to clear business documents of text watermarks using Java applications.
+      **[GroupDocs.Watermark](https://products.groupdocs.com/watermark/java/)** makes it easy to clear business documents of previously added watermarks.
+Empower your Java application by installing our library and do it in a few simple steps:

-      1. Instantiate **Watermarker** with Excel document
+      1. First of all instantiate the main class called **Watermarker** with Excel document.
+Our API supports passing a document to be processed as stream or a local path.
-      2. Use **TextSearchCriteria** to search for appropriate watermarks in the document
+      2. Use **SearchCriteria** to limit set of watermarks to be processed.
+It is possible to use an image as search parameter as well as text or formating features.
+Then more specific search parameters you provide, then more precise result you obtain.
-      3. Clear particular text watermark
+      3. Process list of the document watermarks that you have obtained as a search result.
+Clear the document.
-      4. Get output document
+      4. After clearing the document save result as a local file or a byte stream.

     code:
       platform: "net"